Must-have items for your garden this summer

 So, in order to be the envy of all your neighbours, we’ve put together a list of items that you will want to add to your garden over the coming months.

-If you’re lucky enough to have berries growing on your plot of land, then this berry picker is an essential, as it will halve the time of harvesting.
+If you’re lucky enough to have berries growing on your plot of land, then a berry picker is an essential, as it will halve the time of harvesting.
 Grandchildren will also find hours of fun when using this colourful and clever product, which you’ll be pleased to hear is dishwasher friendly.

 “The comb separates the berries from their stems, enabling you to pick your fruit much faster, and with a little less mess.
 Perfect for picking redcurrants, whitecurrants, bilberries, blueberries, elderberries, gooseberries, sloes and damsons…you just have to get there before the birds!
 People say to us… “A berry picker?
 That’s a brilliant idea!”
 And guess what?
 It’s not just a great idea - it works too.” – Modern Mint